 Father William Joseph Chaminade

 The life of Father Chaminade reveals a deep sense of Providence.
-Filled with a compelling awareness of the Church’s mission, he was ready to adapt to ever-new situations, eager to respond to the Lord’s indications and deeply sensitive to the needs of the times.
-He was gifted with tenacity of purpose, a profound spirit of prayer and keen ability to discern God’s will.
+Filled with a compelling awareness of the Church’s mission, he was ready to adapt to ever-new situations, eager to respond to the Lord’s indications, and deeply sensitive to the needs of the times.
+He was gifted with the tenacity of purpose, a profound spirit of prayer, and a keen ability to discern God’s will.
 He wished to impress these traits on Marianists of all times.

 Like social reformers before and after him, Father Chaminade saw schools as a principal means for transforming society.
 During his lifetime he founded over forty schools, including three teacher-training institutions.
 In explaining his efforts to Pope Gregory XVI, he said that by opening schools, especially for those classes of people most numerous and most abandoned, and by engaging in teacher training, he sought to counteract the anti-Christian spirit ushered in by the French Revolution and the religious indifference that resulted from it.
 Consistent with his fundamental apostolic insight, Father Chaminade desired that Marianist schools be true communities concerned for the education of the whole person, respecting both faith and reason as means to the truth, and preparing its graduates for both successes in their careers and life and committed to service.
 Chaminade University is grateful to have received such a legacy and strives to be the educational community envisioned by Father Chaminade.